-- Accountability The Agency must be accountable for the results of its procurement decisions and the appropriateness of the processes. - Transparency The Agency must be transparent to all stakeholders.
+- Accountability The Agency must be accountable for the results of its procurement decisions and the appropriateness of the processes. - Equity, Diversity & Inclusion The Agency is steadfast in its commitment to develop and manage a supply chain that is equitable (fair) and inclusive towards ensuring equality of access, enhanced innovation, and access to new and historically marginalized suppliers. - Process Standardization Standardized processes remove inefficiencies and create an equitable and inclusive approach. - Quality Service Delivery -Services provided by the Agency must receive the right product, at the right time, in the right place. - Social and Sustainable The agency is committed to being socially and economically just in its procurement of goods and services while minimizing damage to the environment. - Transparency The Agency must be transparent to all stakeholders.
 Wherever possible, stakeholders must have equal access to information on procurement opportunities, processes and results. - Value for Money The Agency must maximize the value it receives from the use of public funds.
-A value-for-money approach aims to deliver goods and services at the optimum total lifecycle cost. - Quality Service Delivery Front-line services provided by the Agency must receive the right product, at the right time, in the right place. - Process Standardization Standardized processes remove inefficiencies and create a level playing field.
+A value-for-money approach aims to deliver goods and services at the optimum total lifecycle cost.